Parsa-Rajabi/CMPT-376/docs/syllabus.md

 - You may not send the instructor or the TAs draft assignments/project/labs for feedback or review.
 - Assignments/labs/projects may be shared/shown in class and online (with no student name/ID)
-- Deferrals or extensions will be determined on a case-by-case basis, where a legitimate reason can be determined (e.g. illness, family emergency, etc.) [FAS Academic Concession [Applied Sciences] form](https://coursys.sfu.ca/forms/apsc-fas-academic-concession/).
+- Deferrals or extensions will be determined on a case-by-case basis, where a legitimate reason can be determined (e.g. illness, family emergency, etc.) [FAS Academic Concession Applied Sciences form](https://coursys.sfu.ca/forms/apsc-fas-academic-concession/).

 ### Remarking Policy